Transports in Geneva

 Public transport in Geneva

-Tickets are also available for 'regional' transport outside of the main city.
-More information can be found on the UNIRESO website.
+Tickets are also available for regional transport outside the main city.
+You can find more information on the UNIRESO website.

 Driving in Geneva

-P R parking is a popular way for people living out of the city to commute to work.
-For roughly CHF110 a month, you can park your car and get free public transport in the canton of Geneva.
-But there are strict conditions: you must live and work more than 2 km from the carpark and not have easy access to public transport near your house.
+P + R (Park and Ride) is a great option for those living and working outside the city.
+For CHF 90 per month, you can park your car and use public transport within the canton of Geneva.
+There are some conditions: you must live and work more than 2 km from the parking lot and have limited access to public transport near your home.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.